Online-Amateur-Radio-Club-M0OUK/oarc-packages/README.md

 Direwolf 1.7 (still under development) supports il2p, so it is being shipped as part of this repo to help improve accessibility for all users.

 ## Who is doing this?
-[Hibby, MM0RFN](https://foxk.it) is an experienced Debian maintainer and long-time packet radio enthusiast... and is also the author of the Readme!
+[Hibby, MM0RFN](https://foxk.it) is an experienced Debian Developer and long-time packet radio enthusiast... and is also the author of the Readme!

 I run the packet node GB7HIB in the City of Aberdeen, Scotland, which uses the Linux Kernel native packet stack, Direwolf and FBB - packages that I also maintain within Debian.
 My full list of current Debian commitments is available [here.](https://qa.debian.org/developer.php?login=d%40vehibberd.com&comaint=yes).